trent-gill/grav-skeleton-oer-content-space-site/pages/03.syllabus/default.md

 **Academic dishonesty**

 The university imposes serious penalties on students whose assignments and tests contain evidence of dishonesty or misconduct (see Section 4.2.2 of the General Calendar).
 Plagiarism in any form will not be tolerated, and it is an offense that I take very seriously.
 Your essays are subject to scrutiny in many aspects, and I consider carelessness in citation or misrepresenting another&#39;s ideas as your own to be inexcusable.
-Although we will discuss plagiarism in class, you should still be familiar with Brandon University&#39;s policy on academic dishonesty.
-It is available on the Brandon University website.
+Although we will discuss plagiarism in class, you should still be familiar with the University&#39;s policy on academic dishonesty.

 **Communication**